mortenjust/one-button/README.md

 # Tv is stuck in the past
 The channel numbers on your remote is real estate.
-Tv networks pay big money to be close to channel 1.
-They know that the more people see their jewelry shop, the more people buy.
-They don't care if you feel entertained - even though you represent 99.9% of the viewers.
-This is classic spam, right in your living room.
+The low channel slots are often auctioned away for big money.
+The buyers know that 0.1% of those who flip to the Jewelry Shopping Channel actually end up buying.
+They don't care if you - or the other 199,999 viewers are annoyed.
+This is classic spam, but in your living room instead of just your inbox.
 No wonder people are cutting their wires.
-But the alternative - streaming - is not a lot better.
+And the alternative - streaming - is not a lot better.
 You easily spend 30 minutes deciding on a movie or series to watch with the paradox of choice sitting next to you in the couch.
-And probably the business of suggesting movies that have the lowest screening fees.
-You also never _really_ know if your show is available on Hulu, Netflix, HBO Go or Amazon Prime.

-It's a lot of hard work when you just want to relax.
+And probably also the business of suggesting movies that have the lowest screening fees.
+You also never really know if your show is available on Hulu, Netflix, HBO Go or Amazon Prime.
+TV should not be hard work when you're trying to relax.

 The one button remote is
 * A Google Now approach to tv shows